Write On!

 Example; A complete sentence; I study at a school near my house.
 This sentence is a complete thought; therefore, it is a complete sentence.
 We know who the sentence is about, "I" and what they are doing, "study".

 Mini Lesson Five; When speaking, people use groups of words which form ideas that make sense.
 Each group of words which forms an idea is called a sentence.
-It begins with a capital letter and ends with a period or full stop.
 One way to make a sentence is to join a person plus an action together.
 The person in a sentence is called the noun.
+The action in the sentence is called the predicate or verb.

 Example; hockey player, is the noun.
 What action would a hockey player do?
 Hit the puck.
-The predicate or action that the noun is doing is called the verb.
 Now, if we join the person with the predicate or action together we have a sentence; The hockey player is hitting the puck.

 Mini Lesson Six; A sentence is made up of a subject, which is the noun, and a predicate or action, which is the verb.
 Ask the question, "What is the subject doing?", "What is the verb telling the noun to do?"